pusher/pusher-http-dotnet/README.md

 	}
 };
 var auth = pusher.Authenticate( socketId, channel, channelData );
+var json = auth.ToJson();
 ```

-The `auth` is then returned to the caller as JSON.
+The `json` can then be returned to the client which will then use it for validation of the subscription with Pusher.

 For more information see: <http://pusher.com/docs/authenticating_users>